-- CFR Document: complete the CFR Document with your funding information and sign part 6.
-If you have a family sponsor, they should sign part 8. ed by you and any private sponsors.
-If the sponsor is using funds from a company account, you must also submit a letter of sponsorship printed by the company on with their letterhead and signed by a company representative.
+Complete the International Funding Document (IFD), available at https://cge.fsu.edu/forms.
+If the sponsor is using funds from a company account, you must also submit a letter of sponsorship printed by the company on their letterhead and signed by a company representative.

 Receive and check your I-20 for accuracy

-Once you have submitted all the required information and documents through the online CFR, we will email you instructions to choose your I-20 delivery method.
+Once you have submitted all the required information and documents through the I-20 Application, we will email you instructions to choose your I-20 delivery method.
 Once you have selected your delivery method and, if applicable, paid for the express shipment, we will issue and send out your I-20 within three business days.

 After receiving your I-20, review it to verify that the biographical information on your (and any dependents’) I-20(s) matches the that of your passport(s).
 In addition, check the PROGRAM OF STUDY section to ensure that it matches the degree program to which you have been admitted.
 Note that the information in the MAJOR 1 field on the I-20 will not exactly match the name of your program of study at FSU but will correspond to the CIP code assigned to your major in the FSU Degree Program Inventory.
 In addition, the PROGRAM END DATE listed on your I-20 may be later than your anticipated graduate date - this is to account for variation in individual student progress and program requirements, which are not superseded by information on your I-20.
 If you graduate earlier, we will update your the I-20’s PROGRAM END DATE at that time.